tomgxz/Kraken/REPORT.md

   Currently, when you click the submit button, it redirects to a page saying "Method not allowed", as the post functions have not been added to `__init__.py` yet.

-  The next step was to set up the frontend programming for the login and signup pages, and the navigation bar.
+  The next step was to set up the front-end programming for the login and signup pages, and the navigation bar.
 Starting with the navigation bar, I needed to set event listeners for the hamburger and background darkener `div`.
 These listeners would add or remove the `is-active` class to the hamburger, options list, and background, so that the website renders correctly.
 The file is already imported into `base.html` via `<script src="{{url_for('static', filename='js/globalnav-floating-options.js')}}">`.

 <!-- Front end prog - globalnav hide -->